squirrel-prover/squirrel-prover/README.md

 ## Build

-You need OCaml version 4.07 or more.
-The prover is known to build with OCaml up to 4.10.0, although with deprecation warnings.
+You need OCaml version 4.08 or more.
+The prover is known to build with OCaml up to 4.10.0.

 We recommend that you use opam (version 2.0 or more).
-It will notably allow you to install the required tools and libraries, with the following command:
+It will notably allow you to install the required tools and libraries, with the following command inside this directory:
 ```
 $ opam install . -y --deps-only
 ```